Apprentice FAQs

 Our apprenticeships start all year round, with new opportunities being added all the time.
 Our apprenticeship vacancies work in the same way as any other job application, with successful candidates starting their programme as soon as possible after receiving an offer.

 If you are looking to begin an apprenticeship after leaving school and completing your GCSEs or A-Levels, we would advise you to begin applying for vacancies with Baltic Apprenticeships as you are finishing your exams.
-We’ll you help you through the application process and will put you forward for vacancies when you are free to begin an apprenticeship full-time.
+We’ll you help you through the application process and will put you forward for vacancies when you are available to begin an apprenticeship full-time.

 WHAT IS THE CLOSING DATE FOR A BALTIC APPRENTICESHIP VACANCY?